ozzythecoder/crafting-interprete.rs/doc/chapter-7.md

 - ☕ To represent all Lox values, Nystrom uses `java.lang.Object`, and narrows based on `instanceof`.
     - He also recommends the visitor pattern from the AST printer example.
 - 🦀 We will probably be using enums again.
     - We never implemented the visitor pattern in the Rust AST printer, opting instead for a `match` statement on the different expression categories.
+We're gonna do that again too.

-### Structure
+### Changes

 - Created new `Value(Literal)` struct to store expression results
 - Created new `evaluate()` function